GuenterQuast/mimoCoRB/builddoc/index.rst

 Access Classes in the module *buffer_control*
 ---------------------------------------------

-To ease user interaction with the buffer manager, a set of additional classes is provided in the module *buffer_control* to set-up and manage cascades of ringbuffers and the associated functions for filling, filtering and extracting data.
+To facilitate user interaction with the buffer manager a set of additional classes is provided in the module *buffer_control* to set-up and manage cascades of ringbuffers and the associated functions for filling, filtering and extracting data.
 These classes are also interesting for developers wanting to help improving